| Caranthir had identified forty

 knot came undone and she unlaced him, teasing him with the tiniest

 touches as her fingers worked back and forth.
-By the time he was

-free, Legolas' whole body was trembling.
+By the time he was free, Legolas' whole body was trembling.

 whilst her hands massaged its shaft.

-"Ahhhhh, melmenya," Legolas gasped, hoarsely, gently
+"Ahhhhh, melmenya," Legolas gasped, "I

-a drawn bow, and Eowyn, still holding him, watched as a stream
+his body suddenly arched like a drawn bow, and Eowyn, still holding

-of warm, pearly seed shot onto her breasts, once, twice, three
+him, watched as a stream of warm, pearly seed shot onto her breasts,

-and he sobbed as he emptied himself completely.
+intense convulsion, and he sobbed as he emptied himself completely.

 That is the most beautiful thing I have ever seen, she

 thought.
-She caressed Legolas' penis and testicles.
+She caressed his penis.

 "Agh!" he yelped.

-"Did I hurt you?" she asked anxiously, her voice little
+"Did I hurt you?" she asked, anxiously, her voice little

 more than a croak.